My Journey into Research Ops: Integrating UX Research and Leading Change

 *Opinions can be tested as well, but it is important to understand where solutions come from and we can prioritize solutions based on this rubric.

-- We maintain a research tracker of past: usability, surveys, external, chat, Analytics, discussion groups, calls, flows, personas, heat maps, etc.
+- We maintain a research dashboard of past: usability, surveys, external, chat, Analytics, discussion groups, calls, flows, personas, heat maps, etc.

-- From this tracker we prioritized the consistent and impactful observations.
+- From this dashboard we prioritized the consistent and impactful observations.

 Some tools I use to facilitate relationships and sharing ideas: